luci-project/eval-atc23/expat/README.md

    ../tools/snapshot-dates.py -a debian debian-security -s "buster.*" -- libexpat1 | sed -e 's/^.* \([^ ]*\)$/\1/' | uniq

-however two builds (`2.2.5-1` and `2.2.5-2`) are not included in the output because they did not appear in the suite `buster` but only `sid`/`unstable` since they have been replaced shortly after by the subsequent version.
+However, two builds (`2.2.5-1` and `2.2.5-2`) are not included in the output because they did not appear in the suite `buster` but only `sid`/`unstable` since they have been replaced shortly after by the subsequent version.

 Download and extract the builds using